 In 2015, Wheeldon moved to Vancouver after 20 years in Toronto, and for the second time in her life, underwent the shock of making a home in a new place.
 While coming to terms with motherhood and reconsidering her career in the telecom industry, she browsed aisles in the grocery store, seeking food to feed her young family.
 It became apparent that Vancouver stores carried little to no African foods.
 “I wanted to see more of myself represented on the shelves beyond the ethnic aisle,” she says.

-Wheeldon had left Kenya for Toronto when she was eleven but those communal experiences remained embedded.
+Wheeldon had left Kenya for Toronto when she was 11, but those communal experiences remained embedded.
 After the initial upheaval, she found joy in the diverse cultures in the city.
 Feasting on fragrant Indian curries and Trinidadian roti at friends’ homes reminded her of the stews and chapati she had left behind.
 Shared spices, such as cardamom, and an overlapping love of food and community made an otherwise alien city familiar to her “When you’re away from a place you’re comfortable in, you sometimes find home in other ways,” she says.

-Finding a similar home in Vancouver proved difficult, so rising up to the challenge, Wheeldon launched Kula Foods in 2018.
-“Kula” means “eat” in Swahili, but also embodies the practice of how food is consumed and shared.
+Finding a similar home in Vancouver proved difficult, so rising to the challenge, Wheeldon launched Kula Foods in 2018.
+Kula means “eat” in Swahili, but it also embodies the practice of how food is consumed and shared.
 As a long-time vegetarian, Wheeldon decided to devote herself to the cooking she ate growing up.
 Afro-veganism for her is more than ingredients: it represents a spiritual connection to her roots.

 While veganism is sometimes viewed as a recent Western phenomenon, Wheeldon insists it’s nothing new in Kenya.
 Her ancestors relied on a mostly plant-based diet because meat, such as goat or lamb, wasn’t readily available, only served at weddings or other special occasions.
 Plant-based meals represented the everyday relationship with the land.
 “It’s part of our culture.
 I think embracing that is key: I am African and I am vegan.
 And I love to make sure that mission is aligned,” Wheeldon says.